PraisonLabs/.github/profile/README.md

 ---

-**Praison AI - Redefining the future of AI with intelligent multi-agent systems.**
+**PraisonLabs - Redefining the future of AI with intelligent multi-agent systems.**